2024 TOTAL SOLAR ECLIPSE OF THE SUN CRUISE OFF BAJA CALIFORNIA, MEXICO

 As of May 1, 2021 subject to change.
 Detail to be added in the coming months.
 “Days at sea” are opportunities to look for sea life.
 The operator reserves the right to modify itinerary details for navigational and operational reasons.
 Please wait for specifics on excursions until the cruise company is able to define them.

 We leave from Cabo, go north into the Sea of Cortez then down into the eclipse path to the Isla Marias islands, then back to Cabo.
-This is a very rough route map for the Mexico (Baja California) Solar Eclipse Cruise.
-It will be updated later.
+IMPORTANT: This is a very rough route map for the Mexico (Baja California) Solar Eclipse Cruise.
+We will navigate into the clearest part of the totality zone.
+This figure will be updated later.

 Projecting crescent Sun images on the side of the ship using a straw hat.
 Tamara Ledley photo.